Slur Markings: Understanding Mozart's Intent

 TRANSCRIPT

-I would like to take a look at the opening bars of Mozart's Rondo in A Minor, K 511 and see what we find.
+Let’s look at the opening bars of Mozart's Sonata in B Flat, K 570 and see what we find.

-If we look later in this piece, it's fascinating to see how detailed he was with his slurs.
+If we look elsewhere in Mozart’s music, it's fascinating to see how detailed he was with his slurs.
 It was clearly a part of his language, and if we ignore them, then we're losing what Mozart was trying to say.

 Daniel Maltz